Israel-Hamas war rages, death toll soars in Gaza, but there's at least hope for new cease-fire talks

 Pressure mounts as Gaza death toll soars

-But with the discussions in Cairo just getting underway, despite mounting pressure from the international community — including a vote looming later Wednesday in the U.N.
+But with the discussions in Cairo just getting underway, despite mounting pressure from the international community — including a vote now scheduled for Thursday in the U.N.
 Security Council, which could, if the U.S. doesn't block it again, pass a binding resolution calling for a new halt in the fighting — the prospects for and timing of any new cease-fire remained uncertain.

+There have been several sticking points in the U.N. draft resolution, including the proposal to set up a U.N. monitoring mechanism for aid flowing into Gaza, and negotiators told CBS News that an agreement at the Security Council will also depend on whether or not the U.S., Israel and Egypt can agree to a pause in the fighting and the release of additional Israeli hostages.

 On the ground in Gaza, meanwhile, the war was still very much on.
 In the southern city of Khan Younis, where Israel was focusing its battle against Hamas, there was gut-wrenching grief after yet another Israeli missile strike.